-- actual values used as inputs to the baseline energy model, including the actual non-routine adjustments and interactive energy savings - updating the accuracy factor, which may increase if the relative precision of energy savings increases, and - determining energy savings from any previous ESC creation for the RESA, either under forward creation or from other RESAs at the same site.
+- actual values used as inputs to the baseline energy model, including the actual non-routine adjustments and interactive energy savings - updating the accuracy factor, which may increase if the relative precision of energy savings increases, and - determining energy savings from any previous ESC creation for the implementation under forward creation (i.e. counted energy savings).